 Learn a few basic words in Italian, like good morning (buongiornio), goodbye (ciao), please (per favore) and thank you (grazie), and whatever your favorite foods are (vino e pasta, per favore).
 But don’t worry: even without speaking your language, the locals in the south of Italy will make sure you feel welcome and taken care of through copious generosity and friendliness.

 Americans are (surprisingly) well regarded.
-Have you ever had someone ask you “are you American?” with judgement and disdain in their voice (*cough*France*cough*)?
+Have you ever had someone ask you “are you American?” with judgment and disdain in their voice (*cough*France*cough*)?

 Have you ever been low-key ashamed to admit you’re an American while traveling abroad, hoping that whoever you’re talking to hasn’t read the news lately?
 Do you tend to follow up your admission with “but don’t worry, I’m not one of those Americans.”
 (We can’t be the only ones who do this, right?)